Fahim9083/COIT20246-Journal-Fahim-Hasan/week04.md

 The first two ICMP packets were examined in Wireshark.

-The first packet is an ICMP Echo Request.
-It is sent by the source device to test whether the destination device is reachable.
+The first packet is an **ICMP Echo Request**, which is sent by the source device to test whether the destination device is reachable.

-The second packet is an ICMP Echo Reply.
-It is sent by the destination device in response to the Echo Request.
+The second packet is an **ICMP Echo Reply**, which is sent by the destination device in response to the Echo Request.

-The Echo Request and Echo Reply are used by the ping command to test connectivity between two devices.
+The Echo Request and Echo Reply demonstrate successful communication between the two devices.

-### Packet Analysis
+### First ICMP Packet - Echo Request

-**First ICMP packet:**
+- Protocol: `ICMP`

-- Protocol: ICMP
+- ICMP Type: `8`
+- Message Type: `Echo Request`
+- Source IP: `192.168.56.1`
+- Destination IP: `192.168.56.2`
+- Source MAC: `0A:00:27:00:00:0C`
+- Destination MAC: `08:00:27:51:DA:12`

-- Type: Echo Request
+### Second ICMP Packet - Echo Reply
-- Source: [Enter source IP from Wireshark]
-- Destination: [Enter destination IP from Wireshark]

-**Second ICMP packet:**
+- Protocol: `ICMP`

-- Protocol: ICMP
+- ICMP Type: `0`
-- Type: Echo Reply
+- Message Type: `Echo Reply`
-- Source: [Enter source IP from Wireshark]
-- Destination: [Enter destination IP from Wireshark]
+- Source IP: `192.168.56.2`
+- Destination IP: `192.168.56.1`
+- Source MAC: `08:00:27:51:DA:12`
+- Destination MAC: `0A:00:27:00:00:0C`

+The Echo Request is used to test connectivity, while the Echo Reply confirms that the destination device received the request and was able to respond.

 ---